Save the Birds! Bird Friendly Garden Kit (10 Different Varieties; 23 plants)

 Design Tips:

-- Group plants of the same species together
+• Group plants of the same species more closely together for a more filled in look

 Bird Species Directly Supported: Woodpeckers, Chickadees, Titmice, Cardinals, Waxwings, Finches, Wrens, Jays, Sparrows, Orioles, Grosbeaks, Hummingbirds, Thrushes, Vireos, Warblers